 What can borrowers do during these unprecedented times?

 If you are looking for a mortgage to finance the purchase of a new home, or to refinance your existing mortgage be prepared to shop around in today’s constantly changing environment.
-Looking at both direct lenders and sites that act as a mortgage marketplace can help you find the best lender for your needs and your situation.
+Looking at both direct lenders and sites that act as a mortgage marketplace can help you find the right lender for your needs and your situation.

 Be flexible.
 While mortgage interest rates are at historically low levels, many lenders are making it tougher to qualify due to the more stringent requirements many of them are imposing upon borrowers as discussed above.
-While in the past you might only have been open to working with your bank or with a credit union, looking at several types of lenders might be required to find the best option for your needs.
+While in the past you might only have been open to working with your bank or with a credit union, looking at several types of lenders might be required to find the right option for your needs.

 Be organized.
 Make it easier for a lender to approve your loan.
 Be sure you understand what types of documentation they are looking for and gather all of this information prior to applying.
 Missing information leads to delays.
 Delays can subject you to changes in lending requirements that the lender may enact while your loan is in process.
 If you are a marginal candidate for a loan already, these changes could knock you out of the running to obtain the loan from this lender even though things are in process.